-EDITOR’S NOTE – Do we need to repeat / expand everything in both the table above and the prose below?

-EDITOR’S NOTE – There appears to be a need to indicate interception/service specific information (e.g. direction , event identifier, Media ID, codec information, locStamp, instanceID) in addition to the actual bytes of content.
-Consider whether this requires additional correlation information or a service-specific split as in TS 102 232.

-EDITOR’S NOTE – If the size of the PDU is important, we may be able to memoise details such as the XID, CorrelationID (and perhaps ContentType) into e.g. a single 32-bit label.
-However, this introduces some extra statefulness at both ends, possibly more time required for the encoding, and a more complex implementation to support the mapping.
-We may also be able to shorten or omit some header fields.

-EDITOR’S NOTE - Observation that making the NE too stateful may be undesirable, and increases sensitivity to packet loss – see if any existing implementations use such a mechanism, including other non-LI (e.g. 3GPP) protocols approach to header compression.

-5.3.4 SequenceNumber
+5.3.3 SequenceNumber

-The NE shall populate the SequenceNumber field with the sequence number of the X3 PDU.
-The SequenceNumber shall start at zero and increment by one for each X3 PDU with the same XID and CorrelationID values.
-This includes X3 PDUs with a CorrelationID of zero.
+The NE may optionally populate the SequenceNumber field with the sequence number of the X3 PDU.
+If used, the SequenceNumber shall start at zero and increment by one for each X3 PDU in the same context.

 EDITOR’S NOTE – maintaining sequence numbers requires additional resources at the NE, but are provided as a way of ensuring that loss of PDUs can be detected.
 If we feel that the delivery guarantees from the transport layer are good enough (for example, because you can’t accidentally lose a PDU from the middle of a TCP stream), then we can consider omitting the sequence number to minimise both message size and resource requirements at the NE